CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 ### Exercise 4: Create policy enforcement and deny

+In this exercise, you will learn how to use Azure Policy to do some of the more common tasks related to assigning, denying, and managing policies across your organization.

 1. Type **Security Center** in the search box located on the top of the Azure Portal page and click on it..

 2. From **Security Center sidebar**, select **Recommendations** under **General**.